github/personal-website/README.md

 You also have the option to add on to and extend Primer's styles by adding custom CSS to your `/assets/styles.scss` Sass stylesheet.
 By editing this file, you can customize your website's color scheme, typography, and more.

+import 'bootstrap/dist/css/bootstrap.css';

+By Using Bootstrap library inside the HTML Codes we can increase the quality of UI in the website.It has pre - written code from which user can import and use them directly.
+It's Benefits user to Save time in writing the code and Styles .
+It has many Pre - written Styled components.
+Bootstrap is very much beginner friendly and it makes the portfolio looks more cool and its great experience using it.

 ## License